xecrets/xecrets-slip39/README.md

 supplied in order to reconstruct the original secret.
 Knowledge of fewer than the required number of parts does not leak information about the secret.

 ## Specification
 See https://github.com/satoshilabs/slips/blob/master/slip-0039.md for the full SLIP-0039 specification.

 ## Using

-See the [documentation](src/Slip39/docs/index.md 'XML Documentation') for the full API documentation.
+See the [documentation](src/Xecrets.Slip39/docs/index.md 'XML Documentation') for the full API documentation.
+It's also used by [Xecrets Cli](https://github.com/xecrets/xecrets-cli) which can be used as a reference for how to use it, or directly as a fairly fully featured command line interface for the library.

 ```c#
 /**